One evening in late March 2009, I started on a journey.

 The MPH was one of the most rewarding challenges of my life.
 I spent a lot of hours at home hunkered over my laptop, reading, studying and participating in online “live talks” for courses.
 My wife and kids patiently respected Dad’s study times on weekends and weekday evenings.
 I won’t kid you, it was hard—especially for a former journalism and English major more familiar with Tom Wolfe and Wallace Stevens than John Snow and Sir Richard Doll—but I savored the bracing intellectual challenge.

 On May 21, 2013, I found myself in Joseph Meyerhoff Symphony Hall for the School’s convocation.
 (In front of me sat Varsha Ramakrishnan, our inaugural Johns Hopkins-Pulitzer Center Global Health Reporting Fellow.
-She wrote the remarkable story about dowry violence in India on page 38.)
+She wrote the remarkable story about dowry violence in India.)

 On that day last May, 535 very happy people walked the stage and graduated from the School.
 I’ll always be proud that I was one of them.
 When Dean Klag shook my hand and gave me my diploma, I knew a great journey was both ending and beginning.